JorgeBritoCartolano/inventory-app-backend/README.md

     - `AmazonS3FullAccess`
     - `SecretsManagerReadWrite`
 - Launch an EC2 instance, assign the created role, and connect via the console.
 - Install Java and the CodeDeploy agent on the EC2 instance.
-Use the commands provided in `instance_dependencies`.
+Use the commands provided in `utilities/instance_dependencies`.
 - Add an inbound rule to allow traffic on port `8080` from any IP, and another rule to allow HTTP connections from any IP.

 ### 3. CI/CD Pipeline Setup